 natural herb can help "slow" things down?

 A. Marijuana has special receptors it influences in the brain and we are not aware of herbal supplements that influence those receptors.
 There are several herbs that help with relaxation including kava, valerian, hops and passionflower.
 One nutrient that effects serotonin is 5-HTP.
-Good Night Rx has a good combo of all of these and helps to sleep at night.

 Q. Could you please tell me the most powerful combination of natural vitamins herbs etc. to produce a effect on an individual similar to marijuana?
 I realize that nothing can completely mimic marijuana, as it is it's own unique herb.
 However I am sure that something else or more likely a combination of other things can come pretty close.
 Could you please help me out?